Manecas1221212/romance/chapter_16.md

 If she stopped now, she could walk away.
 Untape Jessica.
 Claim a breakdown.
 Get help.
 Save herself.

 Or she could finish what she started.
 Remove the threat.
 Reclaim control.

-Anna thought about Andrew.
-About Jessica naked in Andrew's arms.
-About how both had underestimated her.
-About how Jessica had confessed to the affair but not the sabotage.
-How she'd lied even at the end.

-Anna pressed harder.
+And that is what she did.
+She pressed harder.
 Made sure the tape sealed completely.
 No air getting through.

 Jessica thrashed.
 Tried to shake her head.
 Tried to dislodge the tape.
 But Anna held firm.